-- 1. Financial stability and fiscal integrity. - 2.
-Quality of management systems and ability to meet the management standards prescribed in the Financial Guide. - 3.
-History of performance. - 4.
-Reports and findings from audits. - 5.
-The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-federal entities. - 6.
-Proposed costs to determine if the budget detail worksheet and budget narrative accurately explain project costs, and whether those costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations
+- 1. Financial stability and fiscal integrity - 2.
+Quality of management systems and ability to meet the management standards prescribed in the Financial Guide - 3.
+History of performance - 4.
+Reports and findings from audits - 5.
+The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on award recipients - 6.
+Proposed costs to determine if the Budget Detail Worksheet and Budget Narrative accurately explain project costs, and whether those costs are reasonable, necessary, and allowable under applicable federal cost principles and agency regulations

-Absent explicit statutory authorization or written delegation of authority to the contrary, all final award decisions will be made by the Assistant Attorney General, who may consider factors including, but not limited to, peer review ratings; underserved populations; geographic diversity; strategic priorities; past performance under prior OVC, BJA and OJP awards; and available funding when making awards.
+Absent explicit statutory authorization or written delegation of authority to the contrary, all final award decisions will be made by the Assistant Attorney General, who may consider factors including, but not limited to, peer review ratings; underserved populations; geographic diversity; strategic priorities; past performance under prior OVC, BJA, and OJP awards; remaining unexpended funds from prior human trafficking awards; and available funding when making awards.